 Blog

-Our world is networked - and it is becoming more and more networked.
+Our world is networked - and it is becoming increasingly networked.
 Security plays a central role.
-And when it comes to network and data security, the buzzword Zero Trust quickly crops up.
+And when it comes to network and data security, the buzzword Zero Trust quickly comes up.
 But what is actually behind it?
 And what can Zero Trust actually look like?
 This is not so easy to clarify.
-Let’s take a look at how Deutsche Telekom is tackling the issue.
+Let's take a look at how Deutsche Telekom is tackling the issue.

 Waldemar Schäfer completed his studies in core informatics at the Technical University in Kaiserslautern and worked in various IT positions, from developer to system architect.
 He currently works as a senior enterprise architect at Deutsche Telekom, specializing in front-end architecture and security.
 His focus is on the implementation and research of Zero Trust in IT architecture.